 Seoul for 5 days

-Eight mountains and the Han River border Seoul, so it’s perfect for those who are fond of hiking, having a stroll, or picnicking by the river.
-Here are some other places to visit and things to do in South Korea’s capital:
+Eight mountains and the Han River border Seoul, so it’s perfect for those who are fond of hiking, going for a stroll, or picnicking by the river.
+There are also lots of day trips you can do from Seoul if you prefer to keep it as a base than moving all the time.

 - Namsan Tower